edoardooldani/meanCalculator/README.md

 To make this script work, simply create a folder in which all the exams passed are present like directories in the format: exam (vote) (credits)

-Input type can also be choosed by file (.txt) in the format: exam1 (vote1) (credits1) exam2 (vote2) (credits2)
+Input type can also be choosed by file (grades.txt) in the format: exam1 (vote1) (credits1) exam2 (vote2) (credits2)
 .